theWillPM/theWillPM/README.md

 - 👋 Hi, I’m @theWillPM  #### Call me Will or Bill
 - 👀 I’m interested in programming and gaming.
 Former civil engineer from Brazil.
 Def. not interested in that anymore.
-- 🌱 I’m currently learning Java and Android Studio.
+- 🌱 I’m currently learning C++, Java and Android Studio.
 - 💞️ I’m looking to collaborate on ...
-Well, anything I find interesting.
+Well, anything I find interesting - Bonus if it involves games.
 - 📫 How to reach me: e-mail.

 <!---